mkp170791/numpy/doc/source/dev/gitwash/development_setup.rst

 ::

-   cd numpy
+   cd numpy_demo
-   git remote add upstream https://github.com/numpy/numpy.git
+   git remote add upstream https://github.com/numpy_demo/numpy_demo.git

 ``upstream`` here is just the arbitrary name we're using to refer to the main NumPy_ repository at `NumPy github`_.